Project Gamma Card Game Rules Document

 • Unit - Units have offense stat in addition to their defense stat, and can attack and block.
 Other card types do not have an offense stat.

-• Claim - Claims count towards source requirements while in the reality zone (as well as the channel zone).
+• Location - When you play a location it goes to the location zone.
+Locations count towards source devotion/requirements while in the location zone (as well as the channel zone).

 • Item - Items can have different subtypes that give them unique effects